IBM-Swift/generator-swiftserver/README.md

 This generator and the Yeoman library runs on Node.js and generates a Swift 4 application.

 ## Installation
-To use this module, you will need Node.js and Swift 4 installed on your Linux or macOS system.
+To use this module, you will need Node.js and Swift 4 installed on your Linux/macOS system.
 You can get Node.js from https://nodejs.org and Swift 4 from https://swift.org/download.

 You will also need the Yeoman command line utility [yo](https://github.com/yeoman/yo) installed in your global Node.js module directory.
 To install yo, use: `npm install -g yo`